 Visionary Indigenous Business Excellence Awards

-Associates support VIBE Awards, pictured here with the 2019 VIBE Award Recipient, Angie Zachary.
+Associates support the annual VIBE Awards, pictured here with the 2019 VIBE Award Recipient, Angie Zachary.

 Stu Clark Investment Competition

 The Stu Clark New Venture Championships: Graduate Edition (previously Stu Clark Investment Competition) is the SCCE’s premier competition and represents a prestigious, international academic opportunity designed to mimic the real world process of starting a new venture while rewarding innovative thinking and entrepreneurial spirit.
 The competition is for graduate students to gain real experience while developing and growing new ventures based on the student created, managed or owned ventures.
 Throughout this 2-day competition teams will compete in an Elevator Pitch, Logo Pitch and Business Plan Presentation for more than $60, 000 prize money and will evaluate the feasibility, market opportunity and business model of a new venture.

 JDC West is the largest student-run business competition in Western Canada, attracting teams from twelve universities every year.
 It is an annual highlight for Asper students, who represent the school as Team Toba.
 The three-day event involves academics, athletic challenges, debate, a social competition, and a charity drive.
 Students are required to express the attributes required in leadership.

 CSA Business Banquet

 The Commerce Students’ Association has hosted the annual Business Banquet for over fifty years, bringing together students and corporate representatives who are seated together for the dinner and guest speaker.
 Each year, the Associates sponsors tables where students can sit with members and learn about their business experience and network with Manitoba’s top business leaders.